hassenouni/Binary-clock-/README.md

 # Binary-clock-
-Binary clock built in Jquery, CSS and Bootstrap
+Binary clock built in Jquery, CSS and Bootstrap.